mctantwerp/ninjas2425-tiktokautoplay/README.md

 2. Open Chrome and navigate to `chrome://extensions/`. 🔧
 3. Enable **Developer Mode** by toggling the switch in the top right. ⚙️
 4. Click on **Load unpacked** and select the folder where you downloaded or cloned this repository. 📂
-5. The extension should now be installed, and TikTok should continue playing in the background. 🎉
+5. The extension should now be installed, but first open the extension and enable the autoplay option.
+6. Done!
+TikTok should continue playing in the background. 🎉

 ## Usage 📱